miguelgfierro/codebase/command_line/windows/WSL.md

     memory=32GB # Limits VM memory

 Save and quit, restart WSL-2, you can use htop command to check, it should reflect the whole memory for you.

-## Install different distributions

-To install one of the default distributions:

-    wsl --install

-This will show the list of possible distributions.
-To install one, just add the distribution name:

-    wsl --install Ubuntu-20.04

-For installing older distributions like Ubuntu 16.04: https://docs.microsoft.com/en-us/windows/wsl/install-manual.
-Download the file and execute.

-To list the current distributions:

-    wsl -l